-Our pack meetings are typically held on the fourth Tuesday of each month (during the school year) at the Fir Grove Elementary School Multi-Purpose Room.
+Our pack meetings are typically held on the fourth Tuesday of each month (during the school year) and currently we meet at the THPRD Conestoga location.

 The Boy Scouts of America makes scouting available to our nation’s youth by chartering community organizations to organize and operate Cub Scout Packs, Boy Scout Troops, and other similar scouting units.

 The Fir Grove Elementary School PTO is our current chartered organization and has been for over sixty years.